-I spent lots of time looking for all kinds of information for our family trip to Namibia, but I never found all the answers to my questions in one place.
+I spent lots of time looking for all kinds of information for our family trip to Namibia.
+However, I never found all the answers to my questions in one place.
 Therefore I put this extensive guide with many practical tips to help you prepare your trip to Namibia.
+Take a look!

 Many places in Namibia are very remote and accommodation can be limited.
 Family rooms are very hard to find, so it’s really advisable to book well in advance if you are traveling with children or if your dates are not flexible.